nedhmn/r-workspace-template/README.md

 # r-workspace-template

-A project template using R. Requires a minimum R version of 4.4.1.
+An R project template.
+Requires a minimum R version of 4.4.1.

 ## Installation